-Plans are underway for the Washington Town & Country Fair Parade, scheduled for Sunday, July 30.
+Plans are underway for the Washington Town & Country Fair Parade, scheduled for Sunday, July 29.
 Each year, a Grand Marshal and Honor Group are selected to lead the parade.
-This year, the Parade Committee has developed a process for members of the community to submit nominations for Grand Marshal and Honor Group.
+Last year, the Parade Committee developed a process for members of the community to submit nominations for Grand Marshal and Honor Group.
+Nominations are now being sought for this year’s parade.
 The awards are designed to recognize an outstanding individual (Grand Marshal) and organization (Honor Group) that better our community through service, leadership, and volunteerism.

 Grand Marshal Nomination Form